mtelvers/roadshow/exhibitors.md

 # Having a go

-Avon Ropes is going to be displaying a rope walk so you can have a go at making a bellrope
+Avon Ropes is going to be displaying a rope walk so you can have a go at making your own length of rope.

 A number of pairs of [Ebells](https://ebells.co.uk) will be set up connected to laptops so you can see how these can help you to ring handbells using software tools